-1.36 In June 2018 members of the Steering Group held a one-day workshop together with HBC's Planning Department supported by an Independent planning advisor/examiner.
-This productive day led to the restructuring of some of the policies, clearer policy wording and the Introduction of a 'Radlett Design Code' and a 'Recommendations' section supporting Radlett Plan Policies.

-1.37 In November and December 2018 the long awaited Regulation 16 consultation was carried out by HBC.
+- 1.35 In June 2018 members of the Steering Group held a one-day workshop together with HBC's Planning Department supported by an Independent planning advisor/examiner.
+This productive day led to the restructuring of some of the policies, clearer policy wording and the Introduction of a 'Radlett Design Code' and a 'Recommendations' section supporting Radlett Plan Policies. - 1.36 In November and December 2018 the long awaited Regulation 16 consultation was carried out by HBC.
 In light of the subsequent comments received by the Steering Group from the Local Planning Authority and the over all low response rate, the Steering Group decided to review and amend the submission plan in January 2019 and re-run the Regulation 16 consultation.
-This time with more publicity and importantly away from the New Local Plan Potential Site consultation which was run unfortunately at the same time as the Radlett Plan Regulation 16 consultation.
-We now present here the Radlett Plan (Submission Version Regulation 16).
+This time with more publicity and importantly away from the New Local Plan Potential Site consultation which was run unfortunately at the same time as the Radlett Plan Regulation 16 consultation. - 1.37 We present here now the Radlett Plan, incorporating the independent Examiner's recommendations which were accepted by Hertsmere Borough Council in spring 2020. - 1.38 The Radlett Plan Steering Group and Aldenham Parish Council have raised a number of issues since with regard to requested amendments and agreed to address them in full and as soon as the new Local Plan for Hertsmere is adopted.
+A revision of the Radlett Plan will be carried out, subject to a positive referendum in May 2021, at the earliest opportunity.